 A. If there is an equality of points after all the heat results have been calculated, the teams which have achieved the highest place at a heat will take preference in the final allocation of places.

 Q. Who can judge the breeders’ competition?

 A. A judge who awards challenge certificates in three or more separate and unconnected breeds.

 Q. If the breeder is an assured breeder, how is that identified in the catalogue?

 A. At the time of entry, there is no requirement to provide evidence of assured breeder membership and therefore this information will not be shown in the catalogue.

 Q. What is the prize money that will be awarded for this competition?

 A. The winner of each breeders’ group competition will be awarded £20 prize money.
 If the winner is an assured breeder they are entitled to an additional £5.
-They must show a copy of their current membership certificate to the secretary to claim the additional prize money.

 Q. Will The Kennel Club be issuing prize cards and providing rosettes for this competition or is that the responsibility of the society?